NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2024

 Financial liabilities

-Financial liabilities comprise long-term borrowings, short-term borrowings, trade and other payables and accruals, measured at amortised cost using the effective interest method.
+Financial liabilities comprise long-term borrowings, short-term borrowings, trade and other payables, measured at amortised cost using the effective interest method.

 The effective interest method is a method of calculating the amortised cost of a financial liability and of allocating interest income over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments (including all fees on points paid or received that form an integral part of the effective interest rate, transaction costs and other premiums or discounts) through the expected life of the financial liability, or, where appropriate, a shorter period to the net carrying amount on initial recognition.